Mollom/wordpress-mollom/readme.txt

 == Description ==

-[Mollom](http://mollom.com) protects you from spam and unwanted posts.
-Mollom enables you to focus on quality content, and to embrace social, user-contributed content and public engagement.
+[Mollom](http://mollom.com) protects your site from spam and unwanted posts.
+Mollom enables you to focus on quality content, and to embrace user-contributed content and public engagement.

-Mollom blocks all bad spam, accepts the good user-contributed content, and honestly admits when it is _unsure_ — asking the author to solve a [CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) to be sure.
+Mollom automatically blocks all spam, accepts the content you want, and honestly admits when it is _unsure_ — asking the author to solve a [CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA).
+Obvious spam does not even enter your site; it's outright discarded instead.
 To learn more, check [how Mollom works](http://mollom.com/how-mollom-works).

-Obvious spam does not even enter your site; it's outright discarded instead.
-You should not have to deal with spam.
-Mollom supplies a cutting-edge content classification technology that learns and automatically adapts — to allow you to focus on content:  Quality content.
+The Mollom service encompasses all spam filtering techniques that exist, using industry-leading content classification technologies that learn and automatically adapt, and is constantly monitored and improved by engineers — to allow you to focus on content:  Quality content.

+Mollom is actively used by more than 50,000 sites, including Sony, twitter, MIT, Adobe, Warner Bros Records, LinuxJournal, NBC, and many others.
+More than 4,500,000 posts are checked by Mollom _per day_.

-You have multiple WordPress blogs and potentially other sites that need your attention and moderation?
-This plugin integrates with Mollom's [Content Moderation Platform](http://mollom.com/moderation) out of the box — Moderate them all at once.
-Focus on important topics instead.
+Do you have multiple WordPress and other sites that need moderation?
+Mollom's [Content Moderation Platform](http://mollom.com/moderation) is supported out of the box — Save time & moderate them all at once.

+If you like Mollom, consider to [write a review](http://wordpress.org/support/view/plugin-reviews/mollom) and blog about it! :)

+= Support =

-Note:  Mollom is an all-in-one solution.
-To get the best performance out of Mollom, ensure to disable all other spam protection plugins.
+To get the best performance out of Mollom, ensure to disable other spam filter plugins.

+* Contact [Mollom Support](http://mollom.com/contact) for issues pertaining to the Mollom service; e.g., uncaught spam posts, inappropriately classified posts, etc.
+* Use the [issue queue](https://github.com/Mollom/wordpress-mollom/issues) for bug reports and feature requests pertaining to the WordPress plugin.

+= Development =

+This plugin is maintained on [GitHub](https://github.com/Mollom/wordpress-mollom).
+Contributions are welcome!

 == Installation ==

 1. Install and activate the plugin.
-1. [Sign up](https://mollom.com/pricing) to create Mollom API keys for your site.
+1. [Sign up on Mollom.com](https://mollom.com/pricing) to create API keys for your site.
-1. Enter them on the settings page of the Mollom plugin on your site.
+1. Enter them on the Mollom plugin settings page on your site.

 = Requirements =